DanielT/a2ltool/README.md

 The a2l file format is specified by ASAM and is formally called ASAM MCD-2 MC.

 ## Project Status
-All planned features are implemented; once the tool has had more use and testing it will be called version 1.0
+The Project appears to be done: all planned features are implemented and there are no known bugs.